We do not sell this product at present

 Midzol 10mg Injection may make the patient sleepy, forgetful or affect their concentration or coordination.
 This may affect their ability to drive.

-Midzol 10mg Injection is probably unsafe to use in patients with kidney disease and should be avoided.
-Please consult your doctor.+more
+10mg Injection in patients with liver disease.
+Please consult your doctor....

 Severely interacts with other drugs like